gabrielagithub/pontualApp/replit.md

   * Updated individual task menus to show "apontar 2h" instead of "lancamento 2h"
   * Maintained backward compatibility - old commands still work alongside new ones
   * Enhanced API key form UX - shows when key is saved and allows empty updates to preserve existing key
+- July 03, 2025 (04:24): Completed migration from SQLite to PostgreSQL for production deployment:
+  * Successfully migrated from SQLite to PostgreSQL using Drizzle migrations system
+  * Created and configured PostgreSQL database in Replit environment
+  * Implemented all missing WhatsApp methods in DatabaseStorage class for PostgreSQL compatibility
+  * Generated and applied complete database schema migration (0000_majestic_misty_knight.sql)
+  * Created comprehensive Render deployment documentation with step-by-step PostgreSQL setup
+  * Added health check endpoint (/health) for production monitoring
+  * Created build and initialization scripts for automated Render deployment
+  * System now fully ready for production deployment on Render with PostgreSQL backend
+  * All WhatsApp functionality verified working with PostgreSQL database
 ```

 ## User Preferences